Your cycling fallacy is…

 “Cycling would be safer if it required registration and/or a licence”

 This fallacy proposes that some type of registration should be required before people are permitted to cycle, and that this would make cycling safer by making people take responsiblity for their actions and respect the rules of the road.

-If it were true that being registered made people safer, then it would be possible to link the levels of driver registration in a country to the safety of the roads.
-This is clearly not the case, as almost every car crash involves registered drivers in licenced vehicles, so it is clear that registration does not appear to offer any meaningful disincentive to those who drive – or cycle – badly.
+If it were true that being registered made people safer, then it would be possible to link the levels of driver or vehicle registration to the safety of the roads.
+But as almost every car crash involves registered drivers in licenced vehicles, it is clear that registration does not appear to offer any meaningful disincentive to those who drive – or cycle – badly.

 Furthermore, as cycling is a mode of transport which is widely acknowledged should be encouraged – as it is safe, efficient and doesn't pollute – adding bureaucratic hurdles would only serve to discourage usage.